Bretagne (Yellow)'s Web Page

 Good with Dogs, Good with Cats, Good with Kids, Likes to play with toys, Playful, Affectionate

-Prior to being rescued, many of our dogs have received limited socialization, so they may need extra time to adjust and settle in.
-Older children are often a great fit for our dogs, and family's with younger children will be considered based on each dog's individual needs.
-Skills like house training and leash walking may require a little extra patience and practice.
-However, with understanding and a gentle hand, most of our dogs adapt quite quickly.
+Prior to being rescued, many of our dogs have received limited socialization, so they generally require extra time to settle in and acclimate.
+Skills like house training, leash walking, and mastering stairs may require a little extra practice.
+However, with understanding, patience, and a gentle hand, most of our dogs adapt quite quickly.